juliusvaart/jv-jquery-mobile-menu/README.md

 speed to open and close menu (default in seconds)

 menuWidth: 240<br/>
-width of the mobile menu (default in pixels)
+width of the mobile menu (default in pixels).
+Don't forget to change the mobile-menu width in CSS to the same value.